openworkload/swm-core/HOWTO/INSTALL.md

 Prepare Docker (for both dev and prod setups)
 ----------------------------------------------

+Job containerization (Docker today, rootless Podman + crun planned) is documented in HOWTO/CONTAINERS.md — see ticket #7 Phase 0 for the migration plan and latency baseline.

 In the current version of SWM jobs are started via docker.
 All the communications between SWM and docker daemon are performed via a TCP port.
 By default it is port 6000 (set as SWM global option,